simolus3/drift/docs/pages/docs/Advanced Features/joins.md

 ## Joins

-Moor supports sql joins to write queries that operate on more than one table.
+Drift supports sql joins to write queries that operate on more than one table.
 To use that feature, start a select regular select statement with `select(table)` and then add a list of joins using `.join()`.
 For inner and left outer joins, a `ON` expression needs to be specified.
 Here's an example using the tables defined in the [example]({{ "../Getting started/index.md" | pageUrl }}).